nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 2. `Review` or `Price` or both.

 - Adds on a review and/or a price to a FoodDiary entry at the specified `INDEX`.
+- Multiple reviews with one price can be added on.
 - Index refers to the index number shown in the displayed FoodDiary entry list.
 The index must be a positive integer (e.g. 1,2,3,...)
 - At least one of the optional fields must be provided